abobich675/Ribbit-Royale/Documentation/user_manual.md

     Installation Steps:
       1. Download the latest game build from our GitHub repository
-      2. Extract the donwloaded ZIP file to your desired location
+      2. Extract the downloaded ZIP file to your desired location
       3. Run the executable file (RibbitRoyale.exe)
 #### How to run:
   1. Open the game by launching the RibbitRoyale.exe file.